 This is an important distinction when considering whether rewarded research is a fit for your app because not all games are designed with a strong virtual currency -- this is the single most important aspect to success with rewarded research formats.
 The team at TapResearch created this Best Practices E-Book for anyone considering this format in their game.

-Sofia Gilyazova and the team at Social Point have been working with TapResearch for over a year.
+Social Point Sofia Gilyazovaand the team at Social Point have been working with TapResearch for over a year.
 They’ve successfully implemented an excellent rewarded research experience as a persistent option to earn their hard and soft currencies in both Monster Legends and Dragon City.

 “TapResearch opened an entirely new source of revenue for Socialpoint that fit perfectly within our rewarded monetization strategy.
 Our users quickly adopted the new format and there were no negative impacts to our user support and communities.
 We’re excited to grow this partnership!” -- Sofia Gilyazova